 While attempting to plan out a safe escape route, I realize I'm running out of time.
 That's when I notice who's next to me.
-The flattened nose, the black and gold stripes.
+The flattened nose.
+The black and gold stripes.
 Her distorted face is probably the most easily recognized in the arena.
 Tigris.

 Tigris vanishes in a blaze of fire and smoke.
 The explosion echoes across the meadow, causing most of the tributes to come out of their daze.
 I'm not sure if the blast startled some more off their platforms, or if Tigris' act of despair inspired others to do the same.
-Either way, three more detonations sound, before the countdown is even halfway finished.
+Either way, three more detonations sound before the countdown is even halfway finished.

 The last blast still echoes from across the meadow.
 That's when I see who else the Capitol has chosen for their tributes.
-Four peacekeeper uniforms are arranged on four consecutive platforms, each already carrying a weapon.
+Four peacekeeper uniforms are arranged on consecutive platforms, each already carrying a weapon.
 The first two I recognize from my last moments with Caesar.
-I believe the one's name is Murellus.
+I believe the taller one's name is Murellus.
 The other two however, are even more unexpected.

 An undisturbed Enobaria grins, revealing her metallic fangs, which reflect the sun's beams across the meadow.
 By her side is the last person in the world that I want to see here right now.
 Peeta.